Academic Review Committee and Midterm Progress

 Academic Review Committee

-The progress of students is reviewed at the end of each semester by the associate or assistant dean in each school (School of Liberal Arts and Sciences; School of the Arts).
+The progress of students is reviewed at the end of each semester by the assistant dean in each school (School of Liberal Arts and Sciences; School of the Arts).
 Appeals of academic dismissals are reviewed by the Academic Review Committee (ARC).
-Students are entitled to appeal dismissals at hearings before this committee, and those who are dismissed before the end of the semester have the right to an immediate appeal.
+Students are entitled to appeal dismissals in writing to this committee; those who are dismissed at the end of each semester have the right to an immediate appeal by following the specific instructions included in the dismissal notification.

 Students in the BFA, MusB, MFA, and MM programs must also adhere to the professional standards, including professional conduct, of these programs.